opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_multiple_files.rst

 This method consists of adding several files at the same time via an archive file, creating a single source for all the added files.
 In that case, because only one source is created for all the files, those have to have the same format.

-For more information, see :doc:`Supported formats</publishing_data/01_creating_a_dataset/supported_formats>`.
+For more information, see :ref:`supportedformats`.

 .. admonition:: Important
    :class: important

    With this method, the platform chooses the file with the oldest modification time to determine the data schema.

-1. Create an archive file (see :ref:`Supported compressed file formats<supportedcompressedformats>`) with the files to add to the same dataset.
+1. Create an archive file with the files to add to the same dataset.
 2. In Catalog > Datasets, click on the **New dataset** button.
 3. Add the archive file as a data source, using one of the 3 available methods under the **Retrieve a file** section.
 For more information, see - :doc:`Retrieving a file from your computer, a URL, or an FTP server<retrieving_file>`.
 4. From the preview of the first 20 records that opens, configure the data source.